zaus/forms-3rdparty-integration/README.md

 ## Upgrade Notice ##

 ### 1.6.1 ###
 Due to the new common form extension base, the way forms are identified in the settings has been changed.
-Upgrading the plugin should correct your existing settings.
-Depending on how many services you have configured, the upgrade path may DESELECT your form selections in each service or otherwise break some configurations.
-If you are concerned this may affect you, please [export](https://github.com/zaus/forms-3rdparty-migrate) the settings so you can reapply your selections.
+Deactivating and reactivating the plugin (which happens automatically on upgrade, but not FTP or other direct file changes) should correct your existing settings.
+See Changelog for more details.

 ### 1.4.6 ###
 * PHP 5.4 errors with (deprecated) passing arguments by reference should be fixed.